Trump helped parents shield millions from taxes: New York Times

 Harder added: “The affairs were handled by other Trump family members who were not experts themselves and therefore relied entirely upon the aforementioned licensed professionals to ensure full compliance with the law.”

+Citing tax experts, the Times reported it was unlikely Trump would face criminal prosecution because the acts were past the statute of limitations.
+There is no time limit, however, on civil fines for tax fraud, according to the paper.

+The Times reported that its findings were based on more than 200 tax returns from Fred Trump, his companies and various Trump partnerships and trusts.
+The records did not include Donald Trump’s personal tax returns.
+Unlike other White House candidates and presidents in recent decades, Trump has declined to release his tax returns.

-The newspaper said the report was based on interviews with Fred Trump’s former employees and advisers and more than 100,000 pages of documents describing the inner workings of his business empire.
+According to the newspaper, the report was also based on interviews with Fred Trump’s former employees and advisers and more than 100,000 pages of documents describing the inner workings of his business empire.

-“The investigation also draws on tens of thousands of pages of confidential records — bank statements, financial audits, accounting ledgers, cash disbursement reports, invoices and canceled checks,” the Times said.
+“The investigation also draws on tens of thousands of pages of confidential records — bank statements, financial audits, accounting ledgers, cash disbursement reports, invoices and canceled checks,” according to the Times.

 Reporting by Doina Chiacu; Editing by Peter Cooney